Are students or parents permitted to enter CIS campuses?

 - Social and emotional support from our counselling team:

 - Annie Cadwell (Grades 5-11): firstname.lastname@example.org

 How will CIS communicate with parents regarding the reopening of the school?

-What sources does the school use to gather information on COVID-19?
+From which sources does CIS gather information regarding COVID-19?

-CIS works closely with the Cambodian MoEYS, MOH and embassies in Phnom Penh to monitor COVID-19 developments.
-We also take advice from the Center for Disease Control (CDC), World Health Organization (WHO) and Institut Pasteur.
+CIS works closely with the MoEYS, MoH and embassies in Phnom Penh to monitor COVID-19 developments.
+We also take advice from the World Health Organization (WHO), the Pasteur Institute and the Center for Disease Control (CDC).

 Where can I find additional information about COVID-19?